RoadPilotAI/cads/standard/CADS-v1.0.md

 #### 5.6.3 Audiometric Thresholds

-All threshold values are expressed in dB HL (decibels Hearing Level).
-Valid range is -10 to 120 dB HL.
-A value of `null` indicates the frequency was not tested or the result was not obtainable.
+All threshold values are expressed in dB HL.
+Valid range: -10 to 120 dB HL.
+A value of `null` indicates the frequency was not tested or results were not obtainable.

-**Right Ear Thresholds:**
+**Right Ear:**

 | Field | Type | Req | Description |
 |---|---|---|---|